-\paragraph{\normalfont\textit{Hypothesis.}} When using PINT to pre-select $S = Z \subseteq \{1,\ldots,p\}$, we are more likely to actually split according to feature interactions compared to when choosing all features ($S = Z = \{1,\ldots,p\}$) or using the H-Statistic values for pre-selection, especially when potential spurious interactions are present.
+\paragraph{\normalfont\textit{Hypothesis.}} When using PINT to pre-select $S = Z \subseteq \{1,\ldots,p\}$, we are more likely to actually split according to feature interactions compared to when choosing all features ($S = Z = \{1,\ldots,p\}$) or using the values of the H-Statistic---which was defined in Section \ref{sec:background_int}---for pre-selection, especially when potential spurious interactions are present.

-\paragraph{\normalfont\textit{Experimental Setting.}} We use the following simulation example described previously in Section \ref{sec:interact_pimp}: We consider four features with $X_1, X_2, X_4 \sim U(-1,1)$ and $X_3 = X_2 + \epsilon$ with $\epsilon \sim N(0,0.09)$.
-For $30$ repetitions, we draw $n = \{300, 500\}$ observations and create the dependent variable, including a potential spurious interaction between $\xv_1$ and $\xv_3$: $\mathbf{y} = \xv_1 + \xv_2 + \xv_3 - 2\xv_1 \xv_2$.
-For each sample size $n$ and each repetition, we fit an SVM based on a radial basis function (RBF) kernel with cost parameter $C=1$ and choose the inverse kernel width based on the data.
-We receive very similar model performance values---measured by the mean (standard deviation) of the MSE on a separate test set of size 100000 of the same distribution---of $0.028 (0.010)$ and $0.027 (0.010)$ for $n = 300$ and $n = 500$, respectively.

-We calculate PINT using PD, ALE, and SD for each repetition and sample size with $s = 100$ and $\alpha = 0.05$ by approximating the null distribution as described in Section \ref{sec:interact_pimp} and \cite{altmann_2010_pimp}.
-We apply GADGET using PD, ALE, and SD with recalculation, where $S=Z$ is based on the feature subset chosen by PINT for the respective feature effect method.
-We compare these results with considering all features as features of interest and potential split features (i.e. $S = Z = \{1,\ldots,p\}$).
+\paragraph{\normalfont\textit{Experimental Setting.}} We reuse the simulation example described in Section \ref{sec:interact_pimp}: Consider four features with $X_1, X_2, X_4 \sim U(-1,1)$ and $X_3 = X_2 + \epsilon$ with $\epsilon \sim N(0,0.09)$.
+For $30$ repetitions, we draw $n = \{300, 500\}$ observations and create the dependent variable, including a potential spurious interaction between $\xv_1$ and $\xv_3$ (as $\xv_1$ and $\xv_2$ interact, but $\xv_2$ and $\xv_3$ are correlated)\footnote{While the true functional relationship is here defined without noise to purely measure the effect of the spurious interaction, we analyze the effect of adding noise in Appendix \ref{app:further_examples_pint}}: $\mathbf{y} = \xv_1 + \xv_2 + \xv_3 - 2\xv_1 \xv_2$.
+For each sample size $n$ and each repetition, we fit an SVM with an RBF kernel, cost parameter $C=1$, and choose the inverse kernel width based on the data.
+The performance of the model, measured by the mean (standard deviation) of the MSE on a test set of size 100000 across all repetitions, is \(0.028\ (0.010)\) for \(n = 300\) and \(0.027\ (0.010)\) for \(n = 500\).
+We calculate PINT using PD, ALE, and SD for each repetition and sample size with $s = 100$ and $\alpha = 0.05$ by approximating the null distribution as described in Section \ref{sec:interact_pimp}.
+We apply GADGET using PD, ALE, and SD with recalculation, where $S=Z$ is based on the feature subset chosen by PINT for each method.
+We compare these results by considering all features as features of interest and potential split features (i.e. $S = Z = \{1,\ldots,p\}$).
 We use a maximum tree depth of $6$, minimum number of observations of $40$, and $\gamma = 0.15$ as stop criteria.